Limerick is Ireland's third-largest city and the capital of Ireland's Mid-West.

 Why relocate to Limerick?

-Known as the Treaty County, Limerick is the capital of Ireland’s Mid-West and the third largest city in the country, with half a million people living within 1 hours drive of the city.
-It is one of Ireland’s fastest growing cities with 12,000 new jobs since 2013, and an unemployment rate which has fallen to 5.2%, significantly lower than the European average of 8.4% (2018).
+Known as the Treaty County, Limerick is the capital of Ireland’s Mid-West and the third-largest city in the country, with half a million people living within 1 hours drive of the city.
+It is one of Ireland’s fastest-growing cities with 12,000 new jobs since 2013, and an unemployment rate that has fallen to 5.2%, significantly lower than the European average of 8.4% (2018).